Lymphatic function controls tissue homeostasis.

 - Manipulate lymphatic biology to regulate tissue homeostasis

 Our laboratory utilizes some basic methodologies to understand lymphatic biology as well as the roles that lymphatics play.
-Each basic area includes biology and physiology techniques from gene expression analysis to whole organism metabolic screening.
+Each basic area includes biology and physiology techniques from gene expression analysis to whole organism functional screening.

 - Developing inducible, cell-specific in vivo models.